Visualization.Rmd

 )

-You can generate between 2 to 50 colors using the
+function can generate between 2 to 50

 color_pro(n = 2) # Example output: "#a05d49" "#6181a7"